rodrigo-orlandini/skatehub/README.md

 - Create lists of tricks to try randomly.

 ### Development Steps

+If you want to follow the development steeps further and see future ideas for the app, go to project dashboard in [Trello](https://trello.com/b/APwg8K3d/skatehub).
+Below is a general to-do list:

 - [x] Mature app ideas
 - [x] Design structures and choose the stack
 - [x] Build Backend REST API